RAJ-KAMAL30/SQL-ASSIGNMENT-1/README.md

 ## Prerequisites
 To open the .mwb file, you will need the following:

 MySQL Workbench installed on your computer.
-You can download it from the official MySQL website: MySQL Workbench Download
+You can download it from the official MySQL website: <a href="https://www.mysql.com/products/workbench/">MySQL Workbench Download</a>

 **Schema Creation**